Stock Dividends: Definition / Meaning

 Another beneficial aspect of this is that they are tax-free.
 Declaration of the same does not give rise to any tax consequences in the hands of the investor or the company.
 The impact of taxes only comes into the picture when the investor decides to sell his holding or a part thereof in the future.

 Why do Companies Opt to Declare Stock Dividends?

 Cash crunches remain the most rampant reason why a company may opt to declare a stock dividend.
 However, it may also be for the following reasons:

 Maintaining a Price Range

-Declaration of stock dividends has an immediate impact of cutting the stock price (while the total capital remains unchanged) in proportion to which the dividends are announced.
-Therefore if a company has very high stock price it may be unaffordable to the public at large.
+Such declaration has an immediate impact of cutting the price per share (while the total capital remains unchanged) in proportion to which the dividends are announced.
+Therefore if a company has a very high stock price, it may be unaffordable to the public at large.
 This may result in a risk of illiquidity in the markets.
-Such a situation jeopardizes the company’s reputation and appeal to potential investors.
+Such a situation jeopardizes the company’s reputation and appeals to potential investors.

-Moreover, stocks which are not overvalued enjoy an accurate PE valuation and are more likely to generate a favorable trading volume on the exchange.
+Moreover, stocks that are not overvalued enjoy an accurate PE valuation and are more likely to generate a favorable trading volume on the exchange.